dotnet/docs/docs/architecture/cloud-native/database-per-microservice.md

 **Figure 5-6**.
 Rolling back a transaction

-In the above figure, the *Update Inventory* operation has failed in the Inventory microservice.
+In the previous figure, the *Update Inventory* operation has failed in the Inventory microservice.
 The Saga invokes a set of compensating transactions (in red) to adjust the inventory counts, cancel the payment and the order, and return the data for each microservice back to a consistent state.

 Saga patterns are typically choreographed as a series of related events, or orchestrated as a set of related commands.
 In Chapter 4, we discussed the service aggregator pattern that would be the foundation for an orchestrated saga implementation.
 We also discussed eventing along with Azure Service Bus and Azure Event Grid topics that would be a foundation for a choreographed saga implementation.